 4.1.
 Certificates required to install an IdM server without a CA

-This section lists the certificates required to install an Identity Management (IdM) server without a certificate authority (CA) and the command-line options used to provide these certificates to the
+You need to provide the certificates required to install an Identity Management (IdM) server without a certificate authority (CA).
+By using the command-line options described, you can provide these certificates to the

 You cannot install a server or replica using self-signed third-party server certificates because the imported certificate files must contain the full CA certificate chain of the CA that issued the LDAP and Apache server certificates.